 2.1 Why are standards important?¶

-Each time the standard is not followed, there may be features or unintended consequences in 3rd party tools.
+Each time the standard is not followed, features may be broken or unintended consequences appear in 3rd party tools.
 For example, if an unknown state was returned from an API, or a required key was missing, each tool will respond and error in its own way.
 Some may stop working, some may ignore it, some may outright crash or throw an exception.
 Tools differ in their access patterns even using a standard, so we also need to do compatibility testing with tools we want to officially support for our users.

 We can do things above and beyond the standard, but we should know that those things cannot interfere with what is stipulated by the standard.
 Some additions may be nice, but these must be measured against the impact of implementing more of the IVOA standards, which will be used by more tools rather than just our custom LSST tools.